 This easy .6-mile hike through a wooded glen alongside a beaver meadow is perfect for parents with small children looking for a hike that doesn’t involve being near steep cliffs.
 Trailhead parking for Mary’s Glen and Ashley Falls is about a mile from North-South Lake Campground (pictured, open May–October, with day use fees), the most popular and biggest campground in the Catskills.

-The .75-mile loop trail outside the Catskill Interpretive Center, named for environmentalist and Congressman Maurice D. Hinchey, offers the opportunity to learn firsthand about the beauty and nature of the 700,000-acre Catskill Park.
+The .75-mile loop trail outside the Catskills Visitor Center, named for environmentalist and Congressman Maurice D. Hinchey, offers the opportunity to learn firsthand about the beauty and nature of the 700,000-acre Catskill Park.
 Built to comply with ADA standards, the trail is accessible to all.
 A visit inside the center is also a must, to experience interactive exhibits about the majesty and history of the Catskills.

 LONGER HIKES (3 miles or more):